Course Hero Named a “Top Workplace” After Making 22 Hires In 14 Months

 A Clean Slate for Recruiting

 “I decided to start fresh.
-So I cancelled all our contingency contracts.
+So I canceled all our contingency contracts.
 I was a little nervous about telling the team, ‘Please trust me.
 There’s a better way.’
 But I believed in The Sourcery.”

 Making the case to the CEO